jakobnygren/healthScroll/content/posts/book-i-the-hydra-the-geometry-of-collapse.md

 +++
 date = "2025-12-06T17:23:46+02:00"
-draft = true
+draft = false
-title = "Book I — The Hydra: The Geometry Of Collapse" description = "An introduction to collapse geometry and the symbolic figure of the Hydra."
+title = "Book I — The Hydra: The Geometry Of Collapse" description = "WIP.
+NOT DONE.
+An introduction to collapse geometry and the symbolic figure of the Hydra."
 +++

 > *When coherence falters, entropy takes form — a pattern myth later embodied as the Hydra.*